 Forming that arch, though, is not easy.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a whole set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
 It’s a hollow section, don’t forget.
 The correct equipment, directed by skilled tube bender hands, are essential for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Max Weiss Company bends HSS tubing, 2” to 20”, all to exact specifications, and without caving or distortion.
 Whether your Winnebago County building requires a 2-1/2” x 1-1/2” x .148 wall, your product will be ready for use.

 Larger sizes?
 OK.
 How about 10” x 6” x .313 wall.
 Regardless of size, you can always expect accuracy from Max Weiss Company.

 Our rectangular tube bending and rolling knowledge applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Winnebago County.

 How?
-Max Weiss Company employs a proprietary mandrel bender system to hold the tube’s integrity.
-It’s a piece of equipment you won’t find elsewhere.
-Less scrap adds up to less cost … and more value for you.
+Max Weiss Company uses a proprietary mandrel bender system to maintain the tube’s integrity.
+It’s a piece of equipment you won’t find anywhere else.
+Less scrap equates to less cost … and more value for you.